 A DDoS attack is a type of denial of service (DoS) attack where a network of compromised systems are used to target a single system, application, or network so that it can be made unavailable to the intended user.

 Let’s suppose that you’re trying to park your car in your driveway, but a group of unknown people are standing in your way.
 They’re there for no reason, and blocking your access, even though you have a good reason to be there.

-That’s exactly what a DoS attack is like!
+That’s precisely what a DoS attack is like!

-A web server is flooded with illegitimate requests from a single system to either crash or slow down the server.
-As a result, legitimate requests aren’t processed by the web server which denies authorized users access to a website or computer.
+A web server is flooded with illegitimate requests from a single system to either crash or slows down the server.
+As a result, legitimate requests aren’t processed by the webserver, which denies authorized users access to a website or computer.